ihavenick/PlayFabUE4Plugin/README.md

 ![PlayFabBluePrintMenu](PlayFabBluePrintMenu.jpg)

-Attach the node to an event, pass in the required variables and then attach whatever you want to handle the respons up to the graph like below.
+Attach the node to an event, pass in the required variables and then attach whatever you want to handle the response up to the graph like below.

 ![LoginEvent](LoginEvent.jpg)